- Know Yourself

 SIGI3 Career and Self-Assessment Tool - Free

 SIGI3 — pronounced “siggy three” for System of Interactive Guidance and Information — is a special tool that can help you to plan your career.
 Among the features offered on SIGI3 you will find tools to help you research occupations, choose, change, or clarify a major, and evaluate your interests, skills, values and personality.
-You can access the system through Beaver JobNet.
-Once in Beaver JobNet, click "Log-in to SIGI3" on the right side under Career Counseling & Exploration.
+During transition to Beaver Careers, you will not be able to access SIGI3 until July 1, 2014.

 Myers-Briggs Type Indicator (MBTI) - $14